apang661/ShibaJump/README.md

 Here are two user stories that describe features that should be added in Phase 3:
 - As a user, I want to be able to use a graphical user interface.
 - As a user, I want to be able to enter the game.
+- As a user, I want to be able to pause the game, and then choose to "resume" or "save and quit".
+- As a user, I want to be able to remove enemy from the list of favorite enemies.